Austin Hedges Player Props: Pirates vs. Dodgers

 Austin Hedges At The Plate

-- Hedges is hitting .177 with five doubles, a home run and nine walks.
+- Hedges has five doubles, a home run and nine walks while hitting .179.

-- He has gone deep in one of 51 games, and in 0.6% of his plate appearances.
+- He has homered in one of 52 games, and in 0.6% of his plate appearances.

-- In 10 games this year (19.6%), Hedges has picked up an RBI, including two games with multiple runs batted in.
+- Hedges has driven in a run in 11 games this season (21.2%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.